 IP Risk¶

-The IP Risk feed provides comprehensive risk intelligence for all IP addresses known to be hosting domains, regardless of risk level.
-This feed includes extensive enrichment data such as threat scores, geographic information, ASN details, and domain hosting metrics.
+The IP Risk feed provides risk intelligence for all IP addresses that host domains, regardless of risk level.
+This feed includes enrichment data: threat scores, geographic information, ASN details, and domain hosting metrics.

 Overview¶

-This feed captures all IP addresses actively hosting one or more domains, providing detailed risk assessment and enrichment data for each IP.
+This feed captures all IP addresses that actively host one or more domains, providing risk assessment and enrichment data for each IP address.
 The feed includes both confirmed threats from third-party intelligence feeds and predictive risk scores based on DomainTools machine learning models.

 Use this feed when you need to: